 In the first semi-final David Parkins played well but lost to Ed Dymock in 2 games.
 The second, an all Medway affair, was closely fought requiring the referee to adjudicate on several points.
 Donald Beck took the match in 2 games with Simon Miles improving throughout as his shooting found the accuracy to match its speed.
 In the 3rd place playoff Parkins, in his first major Golf Croquet tournament did especially well to take the first game but Miles fought back, running out a less than comfortable winner 2-7,7-5,7-6.
-Continued on page 14 report by Don Beck he Kent Reliance Building Society is the first major sponsor of croquet in Kent.
-The investment comes at a time of significant growth, with croquet clubs expanding playing facilities and new clubs opening in the county.
-The new funds will support grassroots development giving more opportunities for people of all ages throughout Kent to experience the pleasures and frustrations for this sport. e.g. the school days at Medway and Ramsgate will be run under the supervision of David Collins, SECF Schools Development Officer, and will give a first class introduction to the game.
+Continued on page 14 be run under the supervision of David Collins, SECF Schools Development Officer, and will give a first class introduction to the game.
+Coaching and development work with new clubs including Bexley, Brenzett, and Kensing/ Sevenoaks will help them establish and flourish.
+The sponsorship extends to the successful Kent Golf Croquet Team, holders of the national title, the Golf Croquet Inter-County Championship.